wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **Pablo Pakula** · *ellipsis*

+Something omitted.
+Withheld.
+Left out.
+Unsaid.
+A deliberate gap.
+A meaningful absence.<br>The strategy of omitting one or more elements from a sequence, narrative, statement, action, or image; implying something could have been present but deliberately isn't.
+This absence is perceptible and meaningful.
+What's missing isn't necessarily unknown or unknowable but can be inferred or understood through what remains.<br>This work was created in June 2025 for a research event at University of Birmingham.
+I wanted to address (…) by using a (…) at the centre of the piece.
+However, particular bureaucratic challenges meant I was unable to do so.
+Using a white piece of fabric instead, a kind of visual/conceptual ellipsis, began as a simple workaround yet became a core strategy that hands agency to the audience, inviting them to fill the gap and complete the work.

+Pablo is a live artist teaching at Central Saint Martins and University of Birmingham.
+He's drawn to musicalisation and materiality to bypass discursive language and rational thought.
+Whilst socially engaged, his practice rejects a ‘message’, tackling complex subjects in poetic ways that playfully straddle the solemn and the carnivalesque, the holy and the prophane, genuine emotion and irreverent irony.

 <a href="https://www.pablopakula.com/ellipsis.html" target="_blank">pablopakula.com</a> · Insta <a href="https://instagram.com/pablopakula" target="_blank">@pablopakula</a>
 <hr>
 **Parastu Mohafezatkar** · *Can You FEEL Me?*

+"It doesn’t matter what that word is called in your language; its meaning is the same for all of us.
+Like a shared feeling."<br>*Can You FEEL Me?* is a remote participatory performance with empathy and responsibility at its heart.
+The audience enters a one-to-one encounter where they are no longer simply watching, but gradually become part of the world they are witnessing.Through a first-person perspective and an encounter that slowly unfolds, the boundary between observer and participant begins to disappear.<br>The question is: can we recognise something of ourselves in another person, even when we come from different places and do not share the same language or culture?<br>Can we understand another human being without sharing the same words or the same world?<br>And if we are given the opportunity to respond, what do we choose?

+Writer & Director: Parastu Mohafezatkar · Concept: Shahrokh Rad · Cast: Parastu Mohafezatkar & Sina Tavakoli · Music: Hasan Moinfar & Hosein Moinfar · Assistant Director: Ghazal Bakhtiary

 Insta <a href="https://instagram.com/parastumohafezatkar5" target="_blank">@parastumohafezatkar5</a> with <a href="https://instagram.com/shahrokh_rad7" target="_blank">@shahrokh\_rad7</a> <a href="https://instagram.com/ghazal_bakhtiary" target="_blank">@ghazal\_bakhtiary</a> <a href="https://instagram.com/hasan_moinfar" target="_blank">@hasan\_moinfar</a> <a href="https://instagram.com/thisiscnaelnino" target="_blank">@thisiscnaelnino</a>
 <hr>